Cross-Border Banking Stack: Beyond a US Account (2026)

 Example: Agency founder in Dubai, team of contractors across 5 countries, monthly payroll in 4 currencies

-Why Airwallex here: Airwallex holds balances in 64 currencies and supports batch payments — features designed for businesses paying multiple people in multiple countries.
-The $99/month Grow plan includes features that would require combining Mercury ($0) + Wise ($0) + a separate AP tool.
-For operations above $10K/month in cross-border payments, the consolidation can reduce operational complexity.
+Why Airwallex here: 64 currencies and batch payments.
+The $99/month Grow plan bundles what would otherwise require Mercury ($0) + Wise ($0) + a separate AP tool.
+Above $10K/month in cross-border payments, consolidation starts saving real time.

-Note: Airwallex may request US presence documentation (bank statements, tax returns, or business contracts) for non-resident US LLC owners.
-This makes it less accessible for early-stage founders than Wise or Mercury.
+One catch: Airwallex may request US presence documentation (bank statements, tax returns, or business contracts) for non-resident LLC owners, which makes it harder to get into than Wise or Mercury for early-stage founders.

 Get structural patterns other founders miss